 The Four Agreements by Don Miguel Ruiz is that book.
 In case you’ve never read it…

-If you’ve read it and you’re not sure how this will improve your customer experience (CX), that’s what I’m here to tell you, so keep reading!
+If you’re wondering how this will improve your customer experience (CX), that’s what I’m here to tell you!

 Use the following tips to help you create and implement a great end-to-end CX.